 The excavations were sponsored by the Graeco-Roman branch and thus were concerned with recovering cartonnage from the Graeco-Roman period rather than objects or material from different time periods.

 The site was explored from February 26-28.
 The Roman and Coptic cemetery had been heavily plundered, fascilitated by sand dunes that blocked easy observation from the village of illicit activity.
-The excavator notes brightly coloured plaster masks.
+The excavator notes brightly coloured plaster masks were recovered.
 A Ptolemaic cartonnage cemetery was excavated two miles to the north of the Roman and Coptic cemetery.
-The excavator noted shallow pits on an east-west axis, pot coffins and papyrus cartonnage which was in a degraded condition.
+The excavator noted shallow pits on an east-west axis, pot coffins and papyrus cartonnage which was in a degraded condition in his report.

 Johnson, John de M. 1912.
 Graeco-Roman branch.
 Archaeological Report (Egypt Exploration Fund) (1911-1912), 12-16.